 - The relationship between stress, coping, and chronic disease

-- The study of healing arts therapies/self-care strategies and holistic, integrative
+- The study of healing arts therapies/self-care strategies and holistic, integrative models of health.

 - Transformative models of change.

 Roberson, C., Mamudu, H.M., Littleton MA, Boghozian, R., Owusu, D., Collins, C., Wang, L. & Verranki, P. (2016).
 Using a Collaborative Approach to Tobacco Control Efforts in Marginalized Communities.
 International Society for Disease Surveillance (ISDS) Annual Conference Proceedings 2017.

 Society for Public Health Education 65th Annual Meeting.
 The Effectiveness and Impact of Peer Facilitators within Team Up for Healthy Living.
 Littleton, MA.
 Deborah Slawson, Ph.D., RD, LDN; William T. Dalton, III.
 Oral Presentation.
 Baltimore, MD.
 March 2014

 Scott, C, Littleton, MA (mentor).
 Understanding “Interdisciplinarity” in research collaborations: The LINKS research team.
 Poster session awarded 1st place, presented at the, Johnson City, TN.
 April 2013.